spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Deleting a VMware cloud gateway

-The following steps need to be performed to delete a cloud gateway.
+The following steps need to be performed to delete a cloud gateway:

 * As a tenant administrator, navigate to the *Private Cloud Gateway* page under settings.
 * Invoke the ‘Delete’ action on the cloud gateway instance that needs to be deleted.